hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-stacks.md

 ---
-title: Run Chainhook as a service using Stacks
+title: Run Chainhook as a Service using Stacks
 ---

-# Run Chainhook as a service using Stacks
+# Run Chainhook as a Service using Stacks

 This document helps you configure the Stacks and chainhook nodes to extract on-chain data based on the predicate definition.